The A Center is available to support students during the COVID-19 situation.

 Need to talk?
 Meet your Life Management Counselor (LMC)

-Michelle Rosenbalm is a licensed professional counselor providing no-cost, short-term, confidential counseling services to students in The A Center.
+Michelle Rosenbalm is a licensed professional counselor providing no-cost, short-term, confidential mental health counseling services to students in The A Center.

 Michelle works with students to address: